Jeffrey Epstein apparent suicide in federal lockup raises questions

 A law enforcement official told the paper at the time his injuries were not serious and another person briefed on the matter said officials had not ruled out the possibility he had been assaulted by another inmate or had staged the incident.

 His cell-mate then was Nicholas Tartaglione, a former police officer facing murder charges, the Times reported.
-A lawyer for Tartaglione, Bruce Barket, said at the time that “any insinuation that he had assaulted Mr. Epstein is a complete and utter fabrication.”
+A lawyer for Tartaglione, Bruce Barket, of New York, said at the time that “any insinuation that he had assaulted Mr. Epstein is a complete and utter fabrication.”

 Inmates in federal custody who are placed on a suicide watch are kept under constant observation by staff or trained inmate observers, according to federal regulations.